xiaolaba/ESP32_dissassembly_with_Arduino_IDE/README.md

 this is simple batch file, under windows.
-tested with Arduino IDE 1.8.13 save this bat file to the project root of arduino compiling folder, struct like this usually,
+tested with Arduino IDE 1.8.13

+save this batch file to the project root of arduino compiling folder,

+structure like this usually,

 -- root\ *.elf, this bat file
    --- skecch \ *.o